mcontrerassc/candidate_matrices/README.txt

 ## Getting Started

-You should begin by running through the demos.ipynb notebook.
+You should begin by running through the demo.ipynb notebook.